 Stock Performance Exceeds Company Performance

 A stock that goes straight up in value while its earnings remain flat or down could be headed for a fall.
 Typically, earnings drive stock prices, so a stock price that goes up while company earnings lag behind makes for a dangerous cocktail.
-Try to find investments that are fairly priced or undervalued, rather than those trading at a high price-earnings ratio.
+Make sure to research a stock’s price-to-earnings ratio and try to find investments that are fairly priced or undervalued, rather than those trading at a high price-earnings ratio.

 You Can’t Get Out